cars10/packtpub-script/Readme.md

 ```

 ### Configuration
-You need to setup your credentials and the emails to send/receive the notifiaction.
+You need to setup your packtpub credentials and the email adresses to send/receive the notification.
 To do so you have to create a file named `.env` inside the `packtpub-script` folder with the following contents:
 ```bash
 PACKTPUB_EMAIL=your@mail.com
 PACKTPUB_PASSWORD=yourPassword